Hashtag Web3 Logo

 Meeting Etiquette for Remote Workers - Hashtag Web3 article cover

-This guide provides a comprehensive set of rules for remote meeting etiquette that will help you and your team make the most of your time together.
+This guide outlines essential rules for remote meeting etiquette, equipping you and your team to maximize the value of your meetings.

 Before the Meeting: Preparation is Key

-A successful meeting starts long before anyone clicks "Join."
+A successful meeting begins long before participants join.

 1. The Golden Rule: Does This Need to Be a Meeting?

-• A meeting is best for brainstorming, complex problem-solving, and relationship-building.
-It is not for status updates.
+• Reserve meetings for brainstorming sessions, complex problem-solving, and relationship-building.
+Avoid scheduling them for simple status updates.

 2. Create and Share a Clear Agenda

-An agenda is the single most important tool for a productive meeting.
+An agenda is important for a productive meeting.

-• Share it in Advance: Send the agenda out at least 24 hours before the meeting.
-This allows attendees to come prepared to contribute.
+Advance Distribution Share the agenda at least 24 hours before the meeting to give attendees time to prepare.

-• Is your camera working and positioned at eye level?
+• Verify that your camera is functioning and positioned at eye level.

 During the Meeting: Be Present and Engaged